Power Industry Tours

 Entertaining and informative tour guides include school teacher and former PowerWorks Education Officer Dale Simmons, former secondary school science teacher Bevan French, and former brown coal research engineering manager Dr Ron Camier, whose career in the industry spans physical and chemical properties of Victorian brown coal, coalification processes, conventional thermal power plants, new technology IDGCC, drying and thermal dewatering, briquetting, carbonisation-pyrolysis, gasification, liquefaction by direct hydrogenation and Victorian coal resource assessment.

 Visiting coaches need to be equipped with DVD player and PA microphone with extended lead for use by the tour guide.
-For smaller groups we can provide a suitably equipped mini-bus (up to 8 or 10 passengers) or mini-coach (up to 20 passengers).
+For smaller groups we can provide a suitably equipped mini-bus (up to 8 or 10 passengers), mini-coach (up to 20 passengers), or coach (up to 56 passengers).

 Length of tour: 2 to 3 hours (see options above).
 Suggested start time 10:00am, 1:00pm or by arrangement.
 We would be pleased to integrate the tour with visits to the PowerWorks or Old Brown Coal Mine Museums.